vantoz123/alx-system_engineering-devops/0x00-shell_basics/README.md

-Script that prints the absolute path name of current working directory
+A script that prints the absolute path name of current working directory.